jullienl/HPE-Synergy-baremetal/readme.md

 ## Ansible control node information:

 - It runs Ansible
+- Can be a physical server or Virtual Machine
 - It is used as the staging destination for the preparation of the ISO file(s)
 - It runs *nginx* web services to host the created and customized ISO files from which the bare metal servers will boot from using iLO virtual media.